-Formal Solution for the Light Scattering Response $B{1g}$ channel
+Formal Solution for the Light Scattering Response B{1g} channel

-- This channel is orthogonal to the lattice. - There are no vertex corrections (Khurana, PRL, 1990), so the response is represented by the bare bubble (Raman response and X-ray response along the zone diagonal only). - This Raman (q=0) response is identical to that of the optical conductivity multiplied by one factor of frequency (Shastry and Shraiman, PRL, 1990). - Resonant scattering is possible in this channel, but won't be analyzed in detail here.
+- This channel is orthogonal to the lattice. - There are no vertex corrections (Khurana, PRL, 1990), so the response is represented by the bare bubble (Raman response and X-ray response along the zone diagonal only). - This Raman (q=0) response is identical to that of the optical conductivity multiplied by one factor of frequency (Shastry and Shraiman, PRL, 1990). - Resonant but not mixed scattering is possible in this channel.

-The nonresonant $B{1g}$ Raman response is closely related to the optical conductivity.
+The nonresonant B{1g} Raman response is closely related to the optical conductivity.

-Formal Solution for the Light Scattering Response $B{2g}$ channel
+Formal Solution for the Light Scattering Response B{2g} channel

-- The scattering amplitude vanishes for nearest neighbor hopping on a hypercubic lattice, so there are no nonresonant or mixed responses. - The square of the current operator does contain B2g symmetry, so pure resonant processes are possible. - Vertex corrections are needed, but are relatively simple to handle. - We describe how the resonant calculations can be performed in this channel.
+- The scattering amplitude vanishes for nearest neighbor hopping on a hypercubic lattice, so there are no nonresonant or mixed responses. - The square of the current operator does contain B{2g} symmetry, so pure resonant processes are possible. - Vertex corrections are needed, but are relatively simple to handle. - We describe how the resonant calculations can be performed in this channel.

-$B{2g}$ Raman scattering is purely resonant.
+B{2g} Raman scattering is purely resonant.

-Diagrams for the $B{2g}$ resonant Raman response
+Diagrams for the B{2g} resonant Raman response